 The outcome is a highly sensitive, highly accurate detection methodology for detection of the identified viruses.
 The turnaround time is swift, taking a maximum of 5 working days.

 The window period for HIV 1 and Hepatitis C virus has to date depended very largely on the sensitivity of the HIV 1 and Hepatitis C antibody detection devices.
+This was improved on for HIV by the introduction of parallel screening with HIV 1 p24 antigen which reduces the HIV 1 detection interval by a week or so.

 Originally formulated to assess the Viral load of a new HIV diagnosis or the efficacy of Antiretroviral medication, it is now a highly effective test to detect early HIV infection.